Federal Pell Grants

 To be eligible for a summer Year Round Pell, student must:

-• Have lifetime Pell Grant eligibility remaining; students can check this at https://nslds.ed.gov/npas/index.htm using their FSA ID credentials to log in.
+• Have lifetime Pell Grant eligibility remaining; students can check this by login in to https://studentaid.gov/ using their FSA ID credentials.
+After login in, click on Dashboard, My Aid, View Details, then Grants.

 Year Round Pell VS Summer Pell Grant Remainder